 Grind the peanuts to a coarse paste.
 Add ¼ cup of the reserved oil, a splash of the tea, the ginger, garlic, chili peppers, salt and sugar and continue to grind.
 Add the soy sauces and vinegar and grind some more.
 Remove to a mixing bowl and stir in the oils by hand.
 Stir in the remaining tea until the sauce is smooth.

 If you’re using noodles, god bless ya, toss in sauce (more sauce than you think is right) and serve with julienned cucumber and cilantro.
-If doing the cabbage thing above, heat sesame oil, saute cabbage until pliable, add in yellow squash, cook for a couple of minutes.
-Add in cooked meat and about 1c of sauce.
-Cook until all is heated through.
-Add in another 1/2c of sauce.
+If doing the cabbage thing above, heat sesame oil, saute cabbage until pliable, add in 1/2c of sauce.
+Toss.
 Drizzle with sesame oil and serve with any or all of the added toppings.